To book Will Whitehorn please contact your JLA Agent.

 Will steered Virgin Galactic from concept to reality.
 He convinced investors, oversaw technical plans and developed a strategy which will soon lead to daily flights one hundred miles above the Earth’s surface.
 Few can claim to be involved in such a breakthrough project.

 After handing over to a US-based President for the next phase of the project, Will returned to brands and communication, whilst continuing his involvement in disruptive and innovative businesses.
 He was a founding shareholder and director of the online estate agency Purplebricks, where he remains a non-exec.
 He also holds Chair and board positions at transport group Stagecoach, online gaming group GVC, three brand and communications companies, and mobility innovation company Transport Systems Catapult.
-He is also a director of the Science and Technology Facilities Council, the government funding body for scientific research, and is the President of the Chartered Institute of Logistics & Transport (CILTUK).
+He is also a director of the Science and Technology Facilities Council, the government funding body for scientific research, is the President of the Chartered Institute of Logistics & Transport (CILTUK), and is President of UKspace, the national space industry trade body.

 In presentations Will draws the distinction between invention and innovation – and argues that with the right incentives the private sector can create a whole new industrial revolution in space and what this could mean.
 He looks at how to engender a culture of innovation and what that means, looking at those who do it best, and the common practices amongst them.
 He also explains how Virgin can go almost anywhere, from cola to credit cards to space, and even if a particular venture doesn’t work out, the brand and the company values remains undamaged.